AtlasOfLivingAustralia/bie-index/README.md

 Additional fields , which will allow more sophisticated handling of vernacular names are:

 - [status](http://ala.org.au/terms/1.0/status) An indicator of the relative importance of the vernacular name.
 The controlled vocabulary is read from [vernacularNameStatus.json](grails-app/config/vernacularNameStatus.json)
-- [source](http://purl.org/dc/terms/source) A description of the origin of the name, which may be different to the provider of the name.
+- [source](http://purl.org/dc/terms/source) A URL for a source of the vernacular name.
+This can be used to link to a page containing the original data.

 An extension file of additional identifiers is also supported.
 The format aligns with the [GBIF identfier](http://rs.gbif.org/terms/1.0/Identifier) format.